DebashishSarkarDurjoy/SystemsProgramming1/readme.txt

-             make a loop to make the other nodes: perform the loop using a current node pointer which will point to the current node, make each current node to point to the next new node, make each new node base priority a random value. at the end of the loop make the last node to point to NULL.
+             make a loop to make the other nodes: perform the loop using a current node pointer which will point to the current node, make each current node to point to the next new node, make each new node base priority from the values array. at the end of the loop make the last node to point to NULL.

 sortList(): takes the pointer to a header pointer and the pointer to the function priComp(),